submariner-io/submariner-website/src/content/troubleshooting/_index.en.md

 -->

 ### Service Discovery Issues
-If you are able to connect to remote service by using ServiceIP or GlobalnetIP, but not by service name, it is a Service Discovery Issue.
+If you are able to connect to remote service by using ServiceIP or globalIp, but not by service name, it is a Service Discovery Issue.

 #### Service Discovery not working
-This is good time to familiarize yourself with [Lighthouse Architecture](../architecture/components/lighthouse) if you haven't already.
+This is good time to familiarize yourself with [ServiceDiscovery Architecture](../architecture/service-discovery/) if you haven't already.

 ##### Check CoreDNS Configuration
 Submariner configures CoreDNS deployment to enable `lighthouse` plugin.
 Since CoreDNS is the first point of entry for any DNS queries, that is where we will start first.